Gardening Bohemia: Bloomsbury Women Outdoors - Garden Museum

 Gardening Bohemia: Bloomsbury Women Outdoors

-This summer the Garden Museum will present the first exhibition to explore the gardens of the Bloomsbury group.
+This summer the Garden Museum presents the first exhibition to explore the gardens of the Bloomsbury group.

 Dates